Escaping the curse of dimensionality in Bayesian model based clustering: Limiting Behavior of High-Dimensional Bayesian Clustering

+Bayesian model-based clustering routinely uses these setups for the kernel parameters and priors \citep{fruhwirth2019handbook}.
+The conditions on $\mu_{0}$ and $\kappa_{0}$ ensure that the Euclidean norm of the prior mean grows with $p$ in the same order as the data $\{y_{i}\}$, and the conditions on the scale matrix $\Lambda_{0}$ imply that the second moments of the location components are a priori bounded away from 0 while being finite; similar assumptions appear in \citet{yao2022bayesian} in a study on high-dimensional Gaussian location mixture models.
+In terms of the degrees of freedom parameter $\nu_{0}$, in Corollary \ref{cor:neg_result2} the ratio $\nu_{0}/p$ is 1 in the limit inducing a heavy tailed prior predictive distribution, whereas in Corollary \ref{cor:neg_result} a thinner tailed prior predictive is induced.
+Corollaries \ref{cor:neg_result2} and \ref{cor:neg_result} show that, for mixtures of Gaussians, we can obtain directly opposite aberrant limiting behavior of the posterior depending on the kernel and prior for the kernel parameters but not on the clustering prior $Q_{0}$.

+Corollary \ref{cor:neg_result2} considers the case in which we allow flexible cluster-specific means and dispersion matrices, under typical conjugate multivariate normal $\mathrm{IW}$ priors.
+This case can be viewed as a complex over-parametrized model as $p$ increases and to combat this complexity the Bayesian Ockham razor \citep{ockham_razor} automatically assigns probability one to grouping all $n$ individuals into the same cluster effectively simplifying the model.
+At the other extreme, covered by Corollary \ref{cor:neg_result}, we assume an under-parametrized relatively simplistic model structure in which all the mixture components have a common covariance.
+In this case, due perhaps to the relatively concentrated prior predictive distribution, there is not enough penalty for introducing new clusters, and all individuals are assigned to their own singleton cluster.
+These results hold regardless of the true data-generating model, and in particular the true clustering structure.

 These theoretical results demonstrate that in high dimensions it is crucial to choose a good compromise between parsimony and flexibility in Bayesian model-based clustering.
 Otherwise, the true posterior distribution of clusterings in the data can have effectively no relationship whatsoever with true clustering structure in the data.
 Although we focus on the limiting case as $p \to \infty$, we conjecture that this behavior can `kick in' quickly as $p$ increases, based on intuition built through our proofs and through comprehensive simulation experiments.
-In the next section, we propose a happy medium between parsimony and flexibility that can solve these pitfalls.

-\section{Latent factor mixture}
+\section{Latent Factor Mixture}